 - Sending money to Benin - save on West African franc bank transfers to Benin

-- West African franc exchange rates - latest info & charts.
+- West African franc exchange rates - latest & historic exchange rates.

 West African franc (XOF) general currency information

-Benin currency and money saving tipsIn Benin the currency is the West African CFA.
+Can I use credit cards in Bénin?In Bénin the currency is the West African CFA.
 Credit cards are accepted in the major centers and ATMs are available in the cities, as well.
 You can generally change Euros, US dollars and the British pound in Cotonou.
 ATMs in Cotonou are also widespread (though mostly visa only) and you'll also find Western Union in operation in Bénin.
 The best foreign currency to carry with you in Brenin is the euros, which are easily exchanged at banks, hotels or bureaux de change.

 Benin Trip Checklist